prometheus/docs/content/docs/querying/operators.md

 the input samples, including the original labels, are returned in the result vector. `by` and `without` are only used to bucket the input vector.

-Until Prometheus 0.14.0, the `keep_common` keyword was called `keeping_extra`.
-The latter is still supported, but is deprecated and will be removed at some point.

 Example:

 If the metric `http_requests_total` had time series that fan out by